virtual-disk-array/vda_doc/source/MinimalDeployment.rst

 If everything is OK, we would get below response::

-  FIXME
+  {
+    "reply_info": {
+      "req_id": "9cb5476a-04c6-4889-9348-a66a3f262602",
+      "reply_msg": "succeed"
+    }
+  }

-Please note: the ``"reply_code": 0`` means the DA information has been stored to the etcd cluster.
+Please note: the ``"reply_msg": "succeed"`` means the DA information has been stored to the etcd cluster.
 It doesn't mean the DA has been created successfully.
-To check whether the DA is created successfully, please refer the following section.
+To verify whether the DA has any problem, you should use the ``da get`` command to get the DA status.

 Get DA status
 ^^^^^^^^^^^^^